absmach/devops/README.md

 helm install my-magistrala magistrala-devops/magistrala --version 1.0.6
 ```

-- `my-magistrala`: Choose a release name for the installation.
+- `my-magistrala`: release name for the installation.
+You can use any name of your choice
 - `magistrala-devops/magistrala`: Refers to the chart in the added repository.
 - `--version 1.0.6`: Installs version 1.0.6 of the chart.